Moment evolution equations and moment matching for stochastic image EPDiff: Introduction

 In this paper, we develop a new approach for estimation of noise in the stochastic framework from image data.
 Specifically, we derive moment equations of the stochastic evolution in image and momentum space, and we implement these in a modern image registration framework allowing automatic differentiation of the moment equations and subsequent optimization.
 Using the derived estimators, we perform simulation studies demonstrating the ability of the scheme to estimate unknown parameters of the stochastic noise.

 The paper builds on initial steps for noise estimation from image deformation models using strings \cite{arnaudon2018string} and the Fourier space moment approximations in the preprint \cite{kuhnel2018stochastic}.
-The paper thus presents the following contributions: \begin{enumerate} \item We derive approximated first-order moment equations for the stochastic EPDiff and advection equations of images (SEPDA). \item We construct estimators based on matching of first-order moments of the images. \item We show how the scheme can be implemented in a modern image registration framework allowing automatic differentiation through the moment equations. \item We demonstrate the ability of the methods to estimate noise fields with simulated data, both in a correctly specified model and with misspecification. \end{enumerate}
+The paper thus presents the following contributions: \begin{enumerate} \item We derive moment equations for the stochastic EPDiff and advection equations of images (SEPDA), and propose a first-order approximation. \item We construct estimators based on matching of first-order moments of the images. \item We show how the scheme can be implemented in a modern image registration framework allowing automatic differentiation through the approximated moment equations. \item We demonstrate the ability of the methods to estimate noise fields with simulated data, both in a correctly specified model and with misspecification. \end{enumerate}